Maria's Cookbook

 • Olive oil, for serving (optional)

-12. Add the sweet potato, potato, pumpkin, carrots, kale, and sausage.
+5. Return the meats and add the sweet potato, potato, pumpkin, carrots, kale and sausage.

 Tags: cachupa